-Aside: I wrote this review years ago, however all of the information is still accurate in 2016.
+Aside (2017): I wrote this review years ago, however all of the information is still accurate in 2017.

 A month ago I began running ads from a service called Project Wonderful.
 Their site is here.
-In the past I had tried Google Adsense but I wasn’t happy with the ads that were being delivered to the blog.
-Adsense is supposed to deliver contextual ads but I rarely found that to be the case.
+In the past I had tried Google Adsense, but I wasn’t happy with the ads that were being delivered to the blog.
+Adsense is supposed to deliver contextual ads, but I rarely found that to be the case.
 The result was basically earning next to nothing from Google.
 Nobody wants to click ads for online universities and crap like that.
-When you have a niche market as us 40K and wargaming blogs do, you need ads that are relevant if there’s any hope of actually getting something out of putting the ads on your site.
+When you have a niche market, as we do with wargaming blogs, you need ads that are relevant if there’s any hope of actually getting something out of putting the ads on your site.

 That’s how I discovered Project Wonderful.
 A co-worker of mine mentioned hearing about it when I said I was debating putting Adsense back on my blog.
-I checked it out and quickly signed up then began playing around with it.
+I checked it out, quickly signed up, and began playing around with it.
 The thing I really like the most with Project Wonderful is their approach to advertising.
-I could turn this into a huge article about all the differences with them and Adsense but I’ll keep it brief and leave it up to you to check it out if I piqué your interest.
+I could turn this into a huge article about all the differences with them and Adsense, but I’ll keep it brief, and leave it up to you to check it out if I piqué your interest.

 Publishers have control over ads placed on their site.
-If you want you can require all ads wanting to be placed with you be approved by you before beginning.
+If you want you can require all ads wanting to be placed with you be approved.
 There’s also some options for the type of ads.
-If you don’t want NSFW ads on your site then you don’t have to accept them and that’s a hands-off option, you don’t have to manually decline them.
+If you don’t want any NSFW ads on your site then you don’t have to accept them, and that’s a hands-off option, you don’t have to manually decline them.

 An example.
-I created a campaign targeting gamers and set a daily expense limit of 20 cents and a maximum budget of $1.
+I created a campaign targeting gamers.
+I set a daily expense limit of 20 cents, and a maximum budget of $1.
 Once the $1 ran out the campaign stopped.
-My ads were shown 23,651 times and received 13 clicks.
-I won’t get into all the other metrics but it didn’t do too poorly though it could have been better.
+My ads were shown 23,651 times, and received 13 clicks.
+I won’t get into all the other metrics, but it didn’t do too poorly – though it could have been better.
 Improving how many clicks my campaign gets will come down to my targeting of sites I advertise on, my criteria, as well as my ads themselves.
 Regardless, I thought it was a good experiment and I only spent $1, no complaints.

 Project Wonderful Profits